 In addition, Red Lake Nation College Student Success Department is available to assist students with referrals and appointments with Chemical Health and other services available in surrounding communities.
 Drug and Alcohol Awareness Programs and Activities are scheduled throughout the year and published on the RLNC website.
 These activities are available to students, staff, and community members.
-Please see the Director of Counseling and Continuing Education or one of the Student Success Counselors for more information or to set up a meeting.
+Please see the Life Vision Coach or one of the Student Success Counselors for more information or to set up a meeting.